Guantanamo Bay detention camp: President Obama's attempt

 On 15 August 2016, 15 prisoners were transferred from the prison.
 Twelve Yemeni nationals and 3 Afghans were transferred to the United Arab Emirates, bringing the total number of prisoners to 61 with 20 more cleared for transfer.
 Obama did not close the prison before leaving office but had reduced the number of prisoners to 41.

+In December 2024 The US. transferred two Malaysian detainees from Guantanamo Bay to Malaysia after they pleaded guilty to charges related to the 2002 Bali bombings and agreed to testify against the alleged ringleader.
+Additionally, a Kenyan detainee held for 17 years without charge was repatriated.
+These transfers come amid calls to end the detention of remaining Guantanamo prisoners and uncertainty over future policies.

 President Trump's statements

 President Donald Trump vowed to keep the prison open and to use it to detain terrorists, potentially including American supporters of ISIS.
 On 30 January 2018, just before delivering his State of the Union address, Trump signed an executive order to keep the prison open indefinitely.

-President Biden’s review
+President Biden's review

-On 11 February 2021, US President Joe Biden announced a review of plans to close the camp by the end of his term.
+On 11 February 2021, US President Joe Biden announced a formal review of the camp, with a stated goal of closing it by the end of his term.
 At the time, there were 40 prisoners at the camp, most of whom had been held for nearly two decades without being charged or tried.
 As of March 2022, one prisoner, Mohammed al-Qahtani, was expatriated to Saudi Arabia, bringing the total number of prisoners at Guantanamo Bay to 38.